SDK Structure

 OWHelpers

-• Logging Configuration: Customize log levels and outputs.
+• Logging: Customize log levels and outputs.

-• Language and Locale Management: Adjust language preferences and locale settings.
+• Language and locale management.

 OpenWeb.manager.helpers.loggerConfiguration.level = OWLogLevel.DEBUG